10 Best High Quality Low Debt Stocks for December 2025

 Risk Factors

-• Intensifying competition in cloud and AI
+• Intense competition in cloud computing from AWS and Google Cloud

 Stock #6: Meta Platforms, Inc. (META)